 Once you've found the right model for your crispy foods, you might want the best microwave for your popcorn or reheating needs.

 The Ninja Foodi DZ550 is the best air fryer we've tested.
-It's a family-sized air fryer, but its big capacity comes in handy even when you're just cooking for yourself.
+While it's a family-sized air fryer, its larger capacity is useful even if you usually cook for only a few people.
 It makes great-quality air-fried food, producing evenly crispy, golden-brown air-fried foods like chicken wings, vegetables, or French fries, partly because you have plenty of room in the basket to arrange your food in a single layer.

-You can use different settings for each basket, so you can prepare a main and side dish simultaneously.
+You can use different settings for each basket, which allows you to prepare a main and side dish simultaneously.
 It's quite versatile, with a range of fan speeds and modes for cooking methods like dehydrating and baking.
 Like many other Ninja air fryers, its crisper trays have a ceramic non-stick coating.
-This is harder to clean by hand compared with conventional non-stick materials, but might be a pro if you avoid PTFE materials.
+This is harder to clean by hand compared with conventional non-stick coatings, but might be a pro if you avoid PTFE materials.

 It's also very versatile.
 There are five different fan speeds, so you can use the 'Bake' setting for a medium fan speed when you want to avoid drying out cake or cookies, or the 'Dehydrate' setting for a very low fan speed to prevent light ingredients from blowing around.
 The adjustable fan makes it a good option if you plan to experiment with a variety of cooking methods in your air fryer.

-However, it doesn't have the best temperature stability.
-While it's alright at maintaining a stable temperature, the Ninja is much better in this regard, which helps with accurately following recipes or cooking delicate foods that need specific conditions.
-While it cooks food quickly, preheating takes a while.
+However, while it's alright at maintaining a stable temperature, the Ninja is much better in this regard, which helps with accurately following recipes or cooking delicate foods that need specific conditions.
+The COSORI also cooks food quickly, but preheating takes a while.
 That said, it has a preheat mode, so you don't have to guess when the air fryer is fully heated.

 The Ninja Pro AF141 is the best small air fryer we've tested.
 Despite its compact design, you have a good amount of room to spread out ingredients in a single layer in its 5-qt square basket.
 It doesn't air fry quite as evenly as the previous picks, so you risk having a bigger proportion of food over or undercooked by the time it's done cooking.
 Still, it produces good results.